Burn, North Yorkshire: Present day

+The village green hosts an RAF Squadron Memorial which is maintained by the local community.

-The Murder of Chen Cai Guan
+Discovery of Chen Cai Guan

 In January 2009, Chinese national Chen Cai Guan was tortured and beaten to death in a warehouse on an Elvington Industrial Estate, just outside York.
 The two men responsible for the murder Huang Bao Lung and Zhang Zhouli both admitted links to the 14K Triads, a Hong Kong based criminal gang.
 Huang and Zhang rented the warehouse as part of a nationwide Cannabis factory operation, using a food storage business as a front.

-In March 2009, the body of Mr Chen was found by fishermen at the canal in Burn.
-When the North Yorkshire Police raided the facility shortly after the murder took place, they seized 1,500 Cannabis plants and arrested the suspects, also finding traces of the victims blood that they had failed to cover up.
+In March 2009 Chen's body was found by fishermen at the canal in Burn.
+When the North Yorkshire Police raided the facility in Elvington shortly after the murder took place, they seized 1,500 Cannabis plants and arrested the suspects, also finding traces of the victim's blood that they had failed to cover up.

-In July, Both Huang, from Fujian in China, and Zhang, from Dong Bei, were handed life sentences in with minimum terms of 18 years and 16 years respectively after being convicted of Mr Chen's murder.
+In July, Huang, from Fujian in China, and Zhang, from Dong Bei, received life sentences with minimum terms of 18 years and 16 years respectively after being convicted of Chen's murder.